maxjeanfavre/Quantum-Algorithms/latin_square/oracle/README.md

 ## Row and Column Uniqueness (`row_uniqueness.py` and `column_uniqueness.py`)

-WWe take row uniqueness as example, however, it's the same for column.
+We take row uniqueness as example, however, the same approach applies for column.
 To enforce that no two cells in the same row contain the same value, we process each row independently:

 1. **Pairwise comparisons**
-   - In a row of length *m*, there are $\tfrac{m(m-1)}{2}$ unique pairs of cells.
+   - In a row of *m* cells, there are $\tfrac{m(m-1)}{2}$ unique pairs of cells.
    - For each pair $(c_1, c_2)$, we use `comparator_equal` on their *k*-qubit registers.
    - If the two *k*-bit values are equal, the comparator flips a dedicated “pair‐flag” qubit for that pair.